wavma/wavma/README.md

 - **Micro (Design) Services** - Need to just edit an SVG path?
 Import the component.
 Building a font tool?
 Import the component.
 Need to edit colors?
 Import...you get the idea.
 - **Betting on the DOM** - What's old is new: imperative programming.
 By ignoring an abstract syntax tree, Wavma utlizes the DOM as state and lets you drop-in any SVG and immediately start editing anything.
 It's slower for big files, but we're betting on the web and computers getting faster over time.
 - **SVG most the things** - Like Javascript for code, SVG is the vector language of the web.
-While we're still living in SVG 1.2 land (which came out a decade ago), SVG is the core primitive of Wavma, but not only output.
+While we're still living in SVG 1.2 land (which came out a decade ago), SVG is the core primitive of Wavma, but not only the output.
 - **Normalize Events** - Drawing a rectangle on the web should work the same however you're doing it.
 For example you can draw a rectangle with SVG `<rect>`, HTML `<div>`, Canvas `rect()`, or WebGL `drawArrays(triangles)`.
 - **Useful exports** - Need a transparent PNG, usable SVG, or just a simple JPG?
 Wavma focuses on output as a first-class feature.